madison-college-rails/git-workshop-spring-2014/BASICS.md

 git status

 # Create a text file named after your username.
-echo 'The quick brown fox jumps over the lazy dog' > <USERNAME>.txt
+echo "The quick brown fox jumps over the lazy dog." > <USERNAME>.txt

 # You have changed the "working directory".
 The change is untracked.
 git status